Influence of agent's self-disclosure on human empathy: Introduction

 In addition, the following research has been done in the field of HAI.
-McQuiggan et al. \cite{McQuiggan08} proposed a unified inductive framework for modeling parallel and reactive empathy, which empathy models by choosing appropriate parallel or reactive empathy expressions.
-It was used to facilitate empathic behavior suitable for the run-time situation.
-Chen et al. \cite{Chen19} hypothesized that empathy and anti-empathy were closely related to a creature's inertial impression of coexistence and competition within a group, and they established a unified model of empathy and anti-empathy.
+McQuiggan et al.\cite{McQuiggan08} proposed a unified inductive framework for modeling parallel and reactive empathy, which empathy models by choosing appropriate parallel or reactive empathy expressions.
+The framework was used to facilitate empathic behavior suitable for run-time situations.
+Leite et al.\cite{Leite14} conducted a long-term survey in an elementary school to present and evaluate an empathy model for social robots that is aimed for interactions with children that occur over a long period of time.
+They measured children's perceptions of social presence, engagement, and social support. \\ Chen and Wang\cite{Chen19} hypothesized that empathy and anti-empathy were closely related to a creature's inertial impression of coexistence and competition within a group, and they established a unified model of empathy and anti-empathy.
 They also presented the Adaptive Empathetic Learner (AEL), an agent training method that enables evaluation and learning procedures for emotional utilities in a multi-agent system.

-Paiva defined the relationship between humans and empathetic agents, which are called empathy agents in HAI and HRI studies.
-As a definition of empathy between agents and robots and humans, Paiva represents empathy agents in two different ways: targeting empathy and empathizing with observers\cite{Paiva04,Paiva11,Paiva17}.
-In this study, we use an empathy target agent to facilitate human empathy.
+Perugia et al.\cite{Perugia20} investigated which personality and empathy traits were related to facial mimicry between humans and artificial agents.
+They focused on the humanness and embodiment of agents and the influence that they have on human facial mimicry.
+As a result, mimicry was found to be affected by the embodiment that an agent has, but not by its humanness.
+It was also correlated with both individual traits indicating sociability and empathy and with traits favoring emotion recognition. \\ Paiva defined the relationship between humans and empathetic agents, called empathy agents in HAI and HRI studies.
+As a definition of empathy between agents/robots and humans, Paiva represents empathy agents in two different ways: targeting empathy and empathizing with observers\cite{Paiva04,Paiva11,Paiva17}.

-In previous research, we focused on ``(human) empathy" as an attribute that an agent should have in order to be accepted by human society, and we aimed to realize an empathy agent.
-In this research, as basic research, we focused on how humans improve their relationships with agents.
-One method is to have humans empathize with agents.
-By empathizing, humans take positive actions toward agents and are more likely to accept them.
-Various studies have been done on linguistic information\cite{Konrath15,Shaffer19,Tahara19}, nonverbal information\cite{Tisseron15,Yoshioka15,Okanda19}, situations\cite{O'Connell13,Zhi18,Richards18} and relationships\cite{Stephan15,Hosseinpanah18,Giannopulu20} as factors that cause empathy.